Photochemical Modeling Tools

 - Download and open the installer package.
-The SMAT executable and supporting files will be installed to: C:\Program Files (x86)\SMAT-CE .
-Once you run the SMAT executable, you will be able to choose between “Annual PM analysis”, “Daily PM Analysis”, “Ozone analysis”, and “Visibility Analysis”.
+Both of the SMAT software program (SMAT-CE 2.1 Setup.exe) and supporting data files (SMAT-CE 2.0 Data.exe) will need to be installed.
+They will be located under: C:\ Documents\My SMAT-CE Files\* .
+Once you run the SMAT executable (by clicking the “SMAT-CE 2.1” icon on the window desktop), you will be able to choose between “Annual PM analysis”, “Daily PM Analysis”, “Ozone analysis”, and “Visibility Analysis”.

 - The GUI will look familiar to MATS users.
 There is also a user’s guide built into the GUI.
 Note that all SMAT output files will be sent to a different location from the executable and default ambient data files.
 All configuration files and SMAT generated outputs are sent to the “My SMAT-CE Files” directory under “my documents”.
 SMAT uses the same data input formats as MATS.
 All old MATS input files should work directly with SMAT.

-SMAT-CE comments and questions should be sent to Brian Timin at email@example.com.
+SMAT-CE comments and questions should be sent to Chris Misenis at Misenis.Chris@epa.gov.